Barbara and George Bush's Epic Love Story: From Their 'Storybook' Meet-Cute to Final Farewell

+George H.W.
+Bush is finally going home to join his beloved wife Barbara Pierce Bush, after the former president died at 94 on Friday.

-Barbara Pierce Bush was just 16 years old when she met future husband George H.W.
-Bush, beginning an epic romance that would last more than 76 years until her death at 92 on Tuesday.
+The pair were just teenagers when they met, beginning an epic romance that would last more than 76 years until her death at 92 in April.

 Through triumphs and tragedies, a world war, and four years in the White House, the former first couple’s love for each other not only endured but grew stronger with time.